Marcus-idk/TradingBot/V1_Requirements.md

-# Trading Bot V1 Requirements
+# Trading Bot Development Plan

 ## Project Goal
 Build an automated trading bot that leverages LLMs for fundamental analysis to gain an edge over retail traders.
 The bot will monitor existing holdings and provide hold/sell recommendations every 30 minutes.